-That includes heavy conversations with close family members, which has been energetically draining for me, in particular.
+That includes heavy conversations with close family members, which has been energetically draining.

 What we are doing takes a lot of energy, and if you keep showing up without replenishing your energy source, you will quickly look like Whitney, the first year teacher, working long hours and crying in the car on the way home.